The Petit Lenormand deck is available now. Limited stock

 10 Scythe

-Deep down, a decisive gesture or a clean break eventually imposes itself.
+Deep down, a decisive action or a clean break eventually becomes necessary.

 radical decision necessary break brake